zhongnanxu/espresso/README.md

 espresso
 ========

-ASE interface for quantum espresso
+ASE interface for quantum espresso.
+To use this module, just add this directory to your $PYTHONPATH.